veillette/physics-book/contents/ch3AdditionOfVelocities.md

 Einstein revolutionized our view of nature with his **modern** theory of relativity, which we shall study in later chapters.
-The relative velocities in this section are actually aspects of classical relativity, first discussed correctly by Galileo and Isaac Newton. **Classical relativity**{: class=" term" #import-auto-id1447237} is limited to situations where speeds are less than about 1% of the speed of light—that is, less than $$ 3 000 \text{km/s} $$.
+The relative velocities in this section are actually aspects of classical relativity, first discussed correctly by Galileo and Isaac Newton. **Classical relativity** is limited to situations where speeds are less than about 1% of the speed of light—that is, less than $$ 3 000 \text{km/s} $$.
 Most things we encounter in daily life move slower than this speed.